 All these figures are about to collide and find that while one future is gone, its replacement may be just as dangerous.
 But who is Dani and why is her potentially dark fate so important?

-Terminator: Dark Fate is something of a difficult movie to review because your satisfaction will largely be dependant on what your expectations are going in.
+Terminator: Dark Fate, out on DVD this week in the US, (due in the UK from 2nd March) is something of a difficult movie to review because your satisfaction will largely be dependent on what your expectations are going in.
 If you simply want a nostalgia-fueled wham-bam-thank-you-ma’am outing, this is certainly a film for you.
-If you want more than familiar set-pieces given the modern washed-and-brush up for the masses, then it’s largely a missed opportunity, albeit fun enough.
+If you want more than familiar set-pieces given the modern washed-and-brush up for the masses, then it’s largely a missed opportunity, albeit fun enough in the moment.

 The action sequences have all the requisite bluster you’d expect from a tentpole Terminator outing: explosions, chases, fights and mind-bending timelines tied together by a rotation of various suitable locations chosen for their ability to choreograph stunts rather than story logic or necessity.
 Factories/dams/military bases prove wholly interchangeable and suitable for collateral damage.
 A freeway motor-pile up is as well stage-managed as you’d expect, though once you’ve seen one drive-by explosion car-crash, there’s only so much you can do to make it fresh.
 But there’s a suspension of disbelief required.
 Even for a fantastical outing, a sequence aboard a cargo plane is patently ridiculous and defies the basic laws of physics is such a demonstrable way that it lifts you out of the experience and exposes those sound-stage roots.
 (For example, characters stand on the ramp as the plane soars skyward with no visible means of support and barely a hair out of place as the back-protected city passes below them and when a few minutes later there’s a downward spiral towards terra-firma, people and objects fly through the air at different speeds with achingly obvious CGI and wire-work).